UKGovLD/registry-core/doc/notes.md

    * create void description for registers
    * creating of void:example from early registrations
-   * validation of completeness of a Register spec
-   * completion of void description
    * If RI includes status value then need to authorize status update as well
    * caching control headers
    * e-tag support
-   * Validation hooks

    * Validate delegations - relative to server base, legal java URI, if server code it is a valid integer and valid range
+   * Validation of delegation record needs to include testing have pair sp or po

    * Change registration code to include other axioms in the definition graph?
 Basically remove the RegisterItem (if any) from the graph and keep the rest ?

    * Search should include search over federated endpoints

-   * Validation of delegation record needs to include testing have pair sp or po

-   * Table view of delegated register should probably do server side paging and sorting
    * Cache management of delegated registers needs work, in fact all of cache management needs work - doesn't function through UI-

    * logging is seeing the nginx proxy, the requestor forwarding is getting lost

+   * Support for batch-registration that includes register + items (batch-referenced?)
+     Use that for system bootstrap of prefixes and bulk-types

 ## UI Stack

    * faceted filter on search results
    * inject resource labels into results models, need a label utility (caching?) which handles that and knows about prefixes and registered ontologies
    * show register at an earlier time - would be nice to have a timeline widget for this

-   * do a favicon
+   * Per-register sets of registration forms

+   * Customization register and item views (whole override or just tabbed-field override.
+Definable by register of templates.

+   * Need to set velocity into production mode for full deployment.

 ## Extensions